 Also, a wilderness permit is required year-round for backpacking, overnight climbing, or any other overnight stays in the Yosemite Wilderness.

-Entrance Fee is required to Yosemite
+An Entrance Fee is required for Yosemite

 As with all U.S. national parks, Yosemite has an entrance fee.
 Seven-day pass upon entry via: